 - a change in treating physician (if your patient is changing treating physician for longer than 3 months, complete the change in treating physician form.
 If the change in treating physician is for less than 3 months, please email us).

 If your patient restarts treatment after a break, complete a disease-specific reapplication form.

 Find out more about your obligations in the treating physician fact sheet.

 You must tell us if your patient is taking part in a clinical trial.
 In most cases, this will not affect a patient’s eligibility to access LSDP medicines.

 If your patient wishes to start home infusions, they must contact you.

-As the treating physician, you need to determine if the patient is medically stable.
-This means that any infusion-associated reactions are well controlled before home infusion.
+You must determine if the patient is medically stable.
+This means that any infusion-associated reactions are well controlled before home infusion commences.

-Not all LSDP medicines can be delivered via a home infusion service.
-Please refer to the guidelines for specific information.
+Not all LSDP medicines can be delivered by a home infusion service.
+See the guidelines for specific information.